 Kelly Carpenter is married and has two children.
 She grew up in Elkader, Iowa and comes from a family of teachers.
 She went to UNI for her undergraduate degree in education with a minor in reading, and has a reading specialist degree along with a master’s degree in education.
 She taught for several years in California before making Hanawalt her home.
 Mrs. Carpenter enjoys reading, spending time with her family and traveling.

-This is Samantha’s fifth year as a Hanawalt Hawk!
+This is Samantha’s 8th year as a Hanawalt Hawk!
 She is a graduate of Grand View University where she received her bachelors in Elementary Education and an endorsement in Reading.
 In her free time Samantha enjoys, reading, writing and doing crafts.
 Teaching is an absolute passion of Samantha’s and she is very excited for this year in 4th grade!

 Shelley is excited to be moving to 4th grade for the 2018/19 school year.
 She has taught 3rd and 5th grade previously at Hanawalt.
 She grew up in West Des Moines and lives in Polk City with her 16 yr old son after moving from Ankeny.
 She obtained her Business Degree from William Penn and later received her Elementary Education Degree from UNI with an endorsement in reading.
 In her free time she enjoys being outside, reading a good book or spending time with her son.

 Twitter – https://twitter.com/SFrangenberg